fisikon

 DEPA strives constantly to improve security of supply though diversification of sources and routes of importing gas.
 Thus DEPA develops significant projects like pipelines like IGI Poseidon (offshore connection between Greece- Italy), IGB (Interconnector Greece-Bulgaria) and East Med (offshore connection of East Mediterranean gas fins with Greece) and a new LNG terminal in Northern Greece.
 These projects improve the security of supply in Greece and in wider region, in full alignment with European Union directives.

-The Portfolio Management, Risk & Commercial Transactions Division is entrusted with the comprehensive management of the gas portfolio and of the operational management risks of DEPA.
+Commercial Transactions Division is entrusted with the comprehensive management of the gas portfolio, the optimum use and extension of transmission, distribution networks and storage facilities and of the operational management risks of DEPA Commercial S.A.

-A broader objective of the Division is to provide added value to the commercial activities of the company, thus enhancing the returns of the corporate portfolio and minimizing, to the utmost degree possible, risks that may arise from each transaction.
-Practically, portfolio management contributes to the enhancement of the decision making process in matters of supply, the transport of gas and of commercial transactions.
+A broader objective of the Division is to provide added value to the commercial activities of the company, thus enhancing the returns of the corporate gas portfolio and minimizing, to the utmost degree possible, risks that may arise from each transaction.
+Practically, Commercial Transactions Division contributes to the enhancement of the decision making process in matters of gas portfolio management, supply, transport of gas and commercial transactions.

-The utilization of available information and technical forecasts forms a major characteristic of Portfolio Management, with the employment of advanced analytical instruments and assessment, analysis and risk hedge techniques, as to achieve a better return from a widely diversified portfolio.
+The utilization of available information and technical forecasts, forms a major characteristic of Commercial Transactions Division, with the employment of advanced analytical instruments and assessment, analysis and risk hedge techniques and in depth understanding of regulatory framework, so as to be achieved a better return from a widely diversified portfolio.

-The industrial sector includes consumers with an annual consumption equal to or more than 2,200,000 KWh Gross Calorific Value of natural gas (approximately 200,000 Nm3 annually), whose activity is either production or manufacturing.
+The industrial sector includes consumers with annual consumption equal to or greater than 2,200,000 kWh of Higher Calorific Value of natural gas (approximately 200,000 Nm ³ annually), engaged in production or processing of products.

-Natural gas offers industry increased efficiency, with fewer emissions, while a large number of small and large businesses using natural gas can effectively cut operational costs and upgrade their production procedures, eventually leading to improved quality of their final products.
+In industry, natural gas offers increased efficiency with fewer emissions, while numerous small and large enterprises use natural gas as an effective means to reduce operating costs and upgrade their production process, and thus the quality of their final products.

-Natural gas can be for thermal or chemical use (as a raw material for the industry), as well as in Co-generation systems, which simultaneously generate usable electric power and thermal energy.
-The energy generated can be used both for thermal and cooling or air-conditioning needs.
+Natural gas can be used for either thermal or chemical purposes (as a raw material for industry), or in Combined Heat and Power (CHP) systems, which simultaneously produce usable electric and thermal energy.
+The produced energy can be used for heating, cooling, or air conditioning.

-Natural gas is currently used for combined heat and power in industrial sectors, such as food, metallurgy and textiles, in large greenhouses, as well as in major commercial sectors (hospitals, hotels, etc).
+Today, natural gas is used for combined heat and power generation in industries including food, metallurgy, and textiles, in large greenhouses, as well as in the large commercial sector (hospitals, hotels).

 The benefits of natural gas, both environmental and economic, are worldwide recognized.
 According to recent estimations, natural gas vehicles on a global scale are 11.5 million, while in Europe, over 1.5 million vehicles use natural gas.